 Automatic mounting of new volumes enabled.

-Restart your computer and verify if the letters are assigned to the external drives.
+Restart your computer and verify if the letters are assigned to the external USB drives.

 If not, check if the “hidden” and “do not assign a drive letter” attributes are set for the partition on the USB drive.
 Run the Diskpart command line and enter the following commands: